MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 **Acceptance Criteria**:
 - Users should be able to search for travelers with overlapping itineraries using filters like destination and travel dates.
 - The system should display traveler profiles that match the selected filters.
-- A user's profile should show their travel status (e.g., "Not Traveling") when updated, providing clarity to others.

 ```md
 As Josh,